-LEAs whose career and technical education expansion satisfied all established criteria and whose application was approved by DESE are eligible to earn two additional points toward the Continuous Improvement score for Standard TL1.
-These annually awarded points are only available for this particular indicator, and LEAs may not earn more than 12 total Continuous Improvement Success-Ready points.
+LEAs whose career and technical education expansion satisfied all established criteria and whose application was approved by DESE are eligible to earn two additional points toward the Performance score for Standard TL1.
+These annually awarded points are only available for this particular indicator, and LEAs may not earn more than 20 total Performance Success-Ready points.
+That is, the two additional points for CTE expansion may be added to the CCR Assessments or Advanced Credit and Credentials metrics, but no more than 20 points total may be earned towards said metrics.
 In order for LEAs to maintain the extra points in consecutive years, they must continue to expand CTE program offerings each year, by either continuing to grow the previously expanded program, expanding a separate program, or creating a new program in compliance with the stated criteria.
 Additionally, all LEAs that partner with an area career center or vocational school that has expanded or created CTE opportunities in alignment with the stated criteria will be eligible for the additional points.